Nissan launches new Altima into a sputtering U.S. sedan market

 “That’s good news if you want to buy a sedan because you should be able to get a good deal,” Moody said.

-Johan de Nysschen, head of General Motors Co’s (GM.N) luxury Cadillac division, reiterated plans to cut the number of sedans in its family of vehicles and add sport utility vehicles and crossovers to its lineup.
+Johan de Nysschen, head of General Motors Co’s luxury Cadillac division, reiterated the company’s plans to cut the number of sedans in its family of vehicles, the smallest of which will be focused more on the Chinese market rather than U.S. consumers.

-“Just as we are rebalancing our portfolio and reducing our number of sedan entries, so I imagine others will be doing the same,” de Nysschen said on Wednesday.
-“The market just won’t sustain that many derivatives anymore.”

 The three big Japanese automakers, however, have large U.S. factories dedicated to midsized sedans such as the Altima, Camry and Accord.